 Ok, we’re starting old school.
 The employee of the month is an extremely played out system that has been around for a long, long time.
 However, though it is an old idea, it still has the potential to bring interesting and exciting results for your company.

 “The employee of the month metric is still a viable plan to recognize employees, it just requires some tweaking.
-Firstly, employees should be the ones who vote, not just management.
-Secondly, the reward needs to be greater than the title alone, to really inject some motivation”, suggests Erika Starc, HR manager at R P Writingsmart LTD.
+The reward needs to be greater than the title alone- it should be aspirational.
+Having an elusive reward redemption option can be one way to make it further engaging.”

 2. Develop An Achievement Notification System